Adrian-898/sql-dwh-project/README.md

 Modern Data Warehouse with *SQL Server*, including *ETL* processes, *data modeling* and *analytics*.

 this portfolio project was made to **highlight** industry **best practices** in **data engineering**, it demonstrates a comprehensive solution for data warehousing and analytics, from building the data warehouse to *generating* meaningful and useful *insights*.

+P.S: This project was created following guidance provided entirely by Baara from *Data with Baara*: https://www.blog.datawithbaraa.com/